 A protected site has planning permission and a site licence from the council.
 In order to receive a site licence, the mobile home site or park must reach certain standards.
-Find out more about protected sites and site licences on the page about mobile homes and sites.
+Find out more about standards and condtitions on protected sites and site licences on the page about mobile home sites and conditions.
 Mobile home residents who live on a protected site have many more rights than residents who live on an unprotected site, including more protection from eviction.

 Before moving in, ask to see a copy of the site licence.
 Check that the site is licensed for residential use, not just as a holiday site, and that it conforms to the standards set out in the site licence.